Boy, girl, and all-gender cabin options

-Tanadoona is pure magic to thousands of young people every year.
+Camp is pure magic to thousands of young people every year.
 Campers unplug to reconnect with nature, each other, and themselves.
 Our staff encourage campers to stretch their imaginations, challenge their fears, try new things, and cheer on fellow campers along the way.
-By affirming and celebrating each of our camper’s unique personalities and identities, each camper can confidently bring their authentic self to share in the magic of Tanadoona.
+By affirming and celebrating each of our camper’s unique personalities and identities, each camper can confidently bring their authentic self to share in the magic of camp.
 Thank you for being a part of creating that magic!

 Why offer this option?

 Camp Fire Minnesota aims to listen to the youth we serve.
 In 2019, Camp Fire National interviewed campers all over the country, including those from Minnesota, about what would make camp more welcoming to them.
 All-gender cabins were a top priority shared by youth.
 We know that young people desire this option, and that providing this option fits our mission of finding one’s spark in the outdoors accessible to all.
 In 2021, the Trevor Project National Survey found that youth who had their name, pronouns, and identity respected lowered the likelihood of those youth attempting suicide, often cutting that likelihood by half.
 Research shows that half or more youth identify with the Lesbian, Gay, Bisexual, Transgender, Queer, Two-Spirit (LGBTQ2S+) community and that 25% of youth are non-binary.
-Tanadoona is proud to be a space where every young person can be themselves and find respect, community, and joy.
+We are proud to be a space where every young person can be themselves and find respect, community, and joy.